funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 ## Vancouver - Events

 - [Vancouver Mini Maker Faire](http://makerfaire.ca/) - One Giant show and tell for the Maker and Hacker comunity.
 One of my favorite events of the year.
+- [Open Hardware Summit](http://www.oshwa.org/) - Not techinically in vancouver but close by in Portland.
+Annual event.

 ## Vancouver - Meetups